PeruData/Mines/README.md

 # Mines_2001-2017

-Panel dataset of Peruvian districts' mining production
+Programs that download spreadsheets from the Ministry of Energy and Mines (MINEM) and use them to build a panel dataset of Peruvian districts' mining production.

+Output dataset available at https://www.dropbox.com/sh/qnof8t49l1l51h1/AAB_4-XEjIYbd_DAn37zfQDVa?dl=0

 The following figures can be replicated with the dataset: